streamlink/streamlink-twitch-gui-wiki/Installation.md

 #### Debian, Ubuntu, Mint

 Please make sure to install the `x11-utils` and `xdg-utils` packages.
-After extracting the archive (preferably to `/opt`), run `add-menuitems.sh` once for creating menu shortcuts and application icons and `start.sh` for launching the application.
+After extracting the archive (preferably to `/opt`), run `add-menuitems.sh` once for creating menu shortcuts / application icons and run `start.sh` for launching the application.

 #### Fedora

 Please make sure to install the `xorg-x11-utils` and `xdg-utils` packages.
-After extracting the archive (preferably to `/opt`), run `add-menuitems.sh` once for creating menu shortcuts and application icons and `start.sh` for launching the application.
+After extracting the archive (preferably to `/opt`), run `add-menuitems.sh` once for creating menu shortcuts /  application icons and run `start.sh` for launching the application.

 ### OSX